 In production since 2010, Cessna’s Citation CJ4 has far and away the best range of any single-pilot aircraft at 2,192 nautical miles.
 It also has the largest cabin of any Citation Jet, a full 21 inches longer than that of the CJ3.
 One of the major changes to the CJ4, and one of the reasons its range is so long, is a redesigned wing to reduce drag and increase fuel capacity.

-For more detailed information on each of these aircraft, including operating costs, performance specs and more, check out our Buyers’ Guide for Single-Pilot Planes here.
+For more detailed information on each of these aircraft, including operating costs, performance specs and more, check out our Buyers’ Guide for Single-Pilot Planes by clicking on the graphic below.